twitu/genome-assembly/README.md

 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 | 1024 | 256 | 64 | 16 | 4 | 1 |
 | 0*1024 | 0*256 | 2*64 | 3*16 | 1*4 | 1*1 |
 The reverse complement given a score of 181 and hence only the kmer will be taken as a unique representation whenever either it or its reverse complement is encountered.
+The selected string is a _canonical_ representaion.
 ### 1.2 Efficiently extracting _kmers_ and _mmers_ from read
 The `main` function takes `input_file` and passes the read from each line to `process_read` function.